 Priority Disease Areas

-With a focus on the Psychiatry & Neurology and Oncology as priority disease areas, Sumitomo Pharma Group will contribute to the betterment of healthcare and fuller lives of people worldwide through diverse approaches, including pharmaceutical products, regenerative medicine/cell therapy, and non-pharmaceutical solutions.
+With a focus on the Oncology and Psychiatry & Neurology (CNS) as priority disease areas, the Sumitomo Pharma Group will contribute to the betterment of healthcare and fuller lives of people worldwide through diverse approaches, including pharmaceutical products, regenerative medicine/cell therapy.

 Our approach to the two priority disease areas and other areas